 Funding body: Bund-Länder-Initiative "Innovative Hochschule"

-Budget: 9 million euros
+Budget: 9 million euros for consortium

 Objectives: To understand and overcome the challenges and barriers of translating health innovation, knowledge and technology into the rural areas in Munster region, adapt the exchange processes between science and society and to establish operational measures in the long term with a focus of interaction with society.